meganz/mpenc_doc/source/topics.rst

 Generally in a distributed system, events may happen concurrently, so ideally a causal order (directed acyclic graph) rather than a total order (line) should be used to represent the ordering of events.
-We do this for messages, so this component of our system may be re-used in asynchronous systems, without major redesign.
+We do this for messages, and this component of our system may be directly re-used for asynchronous messaging.

 However, group key agreements (which is how we implement membership changes) historically have not been developed with this consideration in mind.
 An ideal